The Black Beacon Trail Races- FAQs 2026

 One of the best aspects of the Brecon Beacons are the great opportunities for friends and family to support you around the course.
 The following is a list of the best and most accessible places.

-Pen Y Fan summit -if you fancy a walk.
+Pen Y Fan summit -if you fancy a walk - but make sure you carry the correct kit and make appropriate preparations.

 Blaen Llia Forest car park